Contrast-Security-OSS/docs/content/troubleshooting/net/UsingNetWithSSLCertificate.md

 * In the console tree, double-click **Certificates**
 * Right-click the **Trusted Root Certification Authorities** store.
 * Click **Import** to import the certificates.
-* Follow the steps in the **Certificate Import Wizard** using the certificate created in step 7.
+* Follow the steps in the **Certificate Import Wizard** using the certificate created in the previous steps.

 ## Option Two